-The objective function in Equation 1 constitutes a measure of how well a video clip $\bf B$ depicts a track $\bf j$ .
+The objective function in Equation 1 constitutes a measure of how well a video clip B depicts a track j.
 We employ this particular objective function because it can be optimized efficiently with dynamic programming (Bellman, 1957), namely the Viterbi (1967) algorithm.
 This leads to a lattice, as shown in Figure 4.
 The columns of the lattice correspond to video frames, the detections in each frame constitute the columns, and a track constitutes a path through the lattice.

-The general approach to tracking by overgenerating detections and selecting among those to yield a track is known as detection-based tracking (Han, Sethi, Hua, & Gong, detections correspond to HMM states, the detection score corresponds to the HMM output probability, the temporal-coherence score corresponds to the HMM state-transition probability, and finding the optimal track corresponds to finding the maximum a posteriori probability (MAP) estimate of the HMM state sequence (where the computation of the MAP estimate is performed in log space).
+The general approach to tracking by overgenerating detections and selecting among those to yield a track is known as detection-based tracking (Han, Sethi, Hua, & Gong, 2004; Avidan, 2004; Wu & Nevatia, 2007).
+Our approach to using the Viterbi algorithm for this purpose was first explored by Wolf, Viterbi, and Dixon (1989) to track radar detections.
+It relies on an analogy:

+"... detections correspond to HMM states, the detection score corresponds to the HMM output probability, the temporal-coherence score corresponds to the HMM state-transition probability, and finding the optimal track corresponds to finding the maximum a posteriori probability (MAP) estimate of the HMM state sequence (where the computation of the MAP estimate is performed in log space)."